When you apply for a Student visa (formerly known as Tier 4 visas) from your home country it is called applying for Entry Clearance.

 Tuberculosis Tests: students from these countries must provide TB test results when making a Student visa application.

 The initial steps of the visa application are done online.
-You will need to visit this UK Visas & Immigration page for more information and to create an account with AccessUK.
+You will need to visit this UK Visas & Immigration page for more information and to start your application after you get your CAS.

 Biometric Residence Permit (BRP) Delivery in the UK

 When your visa is granted in your home country, you will receive an Entry Clearance Vignette sticker in your passport.
-This is valid for 30 days and you must travel to the UK within that 30-day period.
+This is valid for 30 days (possibly 90 days due to COVID-19) and you must travel to the UK within that 30 or 90-day period.
 Once you are in the UK, you will need to collect your BRP card from the local Post Office (the location will be stated on your visa result letter).
 Your BRP card is your visa for the duration of the course of study.

-If you have any questions about making a Tier 4 application from outside the UK, E: email@example.com
+If you have any questions about making a Student Visa application from outside the UK, E: email@example.com